League of Women Voters of the Charlottesville Area

 Regional Library System

-Action: Support of equal access to a quality regional library system with well-qualified personnel and adequate facilities, resources, and services.
+Action: Support equal access to a quality regional library system with well-qualified personnel and adequate facilities, resources, and services.
 Support of appropriate levels of local funding.
 Monitor major changes in library services.

 Back to Top

-Calendar for March
+Calendar

 League of Women Voters